Silken Windhound Coat Colors

 UC Davis cracked the code on the Ay allele and can now differentiate between shaded and non shaded alleles.
 They also broke down the A locus further by listing 3 different Black and Tan alleles, and giving saddle its own ASIP allele.
 You can read more about their breakdown of ASIP here.
 Note, Silken Windhounds do not have some of the other alleles on that locus such as Agouti (sometimes called Wolf Sable, allele listed as Aw or AG,) nor do they have recessive black (a/a).

-Dominant Yellow: This is the most dominant allele on the A locus and is nearly indistinguisable from recessive red, and grizzle based reds.
+Dominant Yellow: While the allele name says “yellow”, it can express as any level of red intensity.
+This is the most dominant allele on the A locus and is nearly indistinguisable from recessive red, and grizzle based reds.
 The biggest difference is that puppies of this genotype are not born with a silvery sheen like they are with grizzle, and they can have black hairs unlike recessive red.
 This genotype does not typically affect nose pigment.
 Most dogs of this genotyope are also brindle so registration will depend on the full genotype.
 The recommendation below is based on the absense of brindle.

 Tests as: ASIPdy with UC Davis, Ay with most other labs such as Embark.